Get the most out of health extras: more benefits, lower costs

 What is the difference between IGeL and supplementary insurance?

 IGeL are individual medical services that you pay for directly.
-Supplemental insurance policies are private contracts that cover specific risks or performance improvements against regular contributions.
+Supplementary insurance policies are private contracts that cover certain risks or additional benefits in exchange for regular contributions.

-Can I deduct contributions for health extras from my taxes?
+Can I deduct contributions for health extras from tax?

-Contributions to private supplemental health insurance can, under certain conditions, be claimed as tax-deductible expenses, although often only if the maximum amounts have not already been used up by basic health and long-term care insurance.
+Contributions to private supplementary health insurance can, under certain conditions, be claimed for tax purposes as precautionary expenses, although often only if the maximum amounts have not already been fully used up by basic health and long-term care insurance.

 What happens if I answer health questions incorrectly?

-Incorrect or incomplete information in the health questions can result in the insurer not covering the costs in the event of a claim or cancelling the contract.
+Incorrect or incomplete information in the health questions can result in the insurer not covering the costs in the event of a claim or terminating the contract.